ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

 Keep this terminal session open to maintain the tunnel; the connection will be lost if the SSH tunnel times out or disconnects.

+## Login and password policies
+{: #password-complexity}

+When connecting to the LSF Web Services client through SSH tunneling, ensure that the following prerequisites are met:

+1. Password Policy – The password must:
+    * Should be atleast 15 characters long.
+    * Must include one lowercase letter, one uppercase letter, one number, and one special character (!@#$%^&*()_+=-).
+    * Should not contain spaces.
+      Only passwords meeting these criteria will be accepted for authentication.

+2. Do not use the password files – For security reasons, storing passwords in plain text files or using command substitution (for example, --password "$(cat ~/.lsf_password)") is not supported.
+This exposes credentials to unnecessary risk.

+3. Failed login attempts – Currently, the LSF Client does not enforce limits on incorrect password attempts over the tunnel.
+It is the responsibility of the cluster administrator to configure OS-level policies (such as PAM or faillock) to restrict failed login attempts and to maintain proper audit logging.

+    Edit PAM configuration (for SSH logins): `sudo vi /etc/pam.d/sshd`

+    Add these lines near the top (before pam_unix.so):

+    ```pre
+    auth required pam_faillock.so preauth silent deny=3 unlock_time=600
+    auth [default=die] pam_faillock.so authfail deny=3 unlock_time=600
+    auth sufficient pam_faillock.so authsucc
+    ```

+    * deny=3 → lock account after 3 failed attempts
+    * unlock_time=600 → locked for 10 minutes (600s)

+    Tell SSHD to use PAM (usually already enabled):
+    Check **/etc/ssh/sshd_config:** `UsePAM yes`

+    Restart services: `sudo systemctl restart sshd`

+4. Account lockout handling – If the OS admin account gets locked after exceeding the maximum number of failed attempts, users can still access the cluster using the default OS account (vpcuser).
+From there, the lock can be cleared by the administrator for further login.